JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned.md

 ### 40
 ### 41

-## Section 4
+## Section 4 - Java Tutorial: Expressions, Statements, Code blocks, Methods and more
-### 49
+### 49 - More on Methods and a Challenge
-Challenge - not started.
+Challenge - started.
+Nothing I don't already know.
 ### 50
 Challenge - not started.
+Nothing I don't already know.
+### 51
+### 52
+### 53
+### 54
 ### 55
 Coding Exercise Example Part 1 - not started.
+Nothing I don't already know.
 ### 56
 Coding Exercise Example Part 2 - not started.
+Nothing I don't already know.
 ### 57
 Coding Exercise Example Part 3 - not started.
+Nothing I don't already know.
+**This video shows how to share solution with instructor and other students.**
 ### Coding Exercise 1
 Not Started.
 ### Coding Exercise 2